m1ner79/Github-Twittction/docs/contributing.md

 2. Configure and install the dependencies.
 3. Create your branch from master.
 4. Make your changes in the code.
-5. Run tests: `npm run lint && jest`.
+5. Run tests: `npm test`, and fix any code issues with `npm run lint-fix`.
-6. Make sure that your code is sound: `npm run lint-fix`.
-7. Now you are ready to issue that pull request.
+6. Now you are ready to issue that pull request.

 ## Requirements